 For our vegan corned beef, we kept a lot of the traditional methods and flavor but updated the ingredients.
-Once again, this recipe is the real thing and proves that one need not surrender one’s ethics in favor of one’s traditions – aka, we’re gonna to show you how to make a totally kickass corned beef without anyone having to die.
+Once again, this recipe is the real thing and proves that one need not surrender one’s ethics in favor of one’s traditions.
+Aka, we’re gonna to show you how to make a totally kickass corned beef without anyone having to die.